QPP 6 - use and disclosure for natural justice

 The outcome of the investigation, the findings of the investigator, and any actions taken against the person the complaint was about are that person's personal information.
 Natural justice cannot require giving that information to a third party, such as the complainant (if their interests were not the subject of the complaint) or witnesses.

-Complainants often have expectations of being provided information on the outcome of a complaint; the best time to address these expectations are when time the complaint is made.
+Complainants often have expectations of being provided information on the outcome of a complaint; the best time to address these expectations is when the complaint is made.

 - 1 In this Guideline, reference to an 'agency' includes a ‘Minister’ unless otherwise specified.